 When Do I Find Out if My Request is Granted?

-Your income maintenance worker will look at the reasons you give to DHS in support of your request for an exemption.
-He or she will determine if you should be exempt from the 60-month limit due to a hardship.
-The decision shall be made no later than 30 days after the Department of Human Services gets a written request.
-A written notice of decision will be issued by the next working day after a decision on eligibility for hardship is made.
+Your income maintenance worker will look at the reasons you give for asking for an exemption.
+Your worker will determine if you should be exempt from the 60-month limit due to a hardship.

-If your request is granted, you will be eligible to receive benefits for six months.
+If your request is granted, you will be eligible to receive benefits for six more months.
 There is no limit on the number of hardship exemptions a family may get over time.
-However, for each six-month extension, the family must negotiate and sign a new Family Investment Agreement (FIA).
+But, for each six-month extension, the family must negotiate and sign a new Family Investment Agreement (FIA).

 If Your Request Is Denied, You Have the Right to Appeal

-If a request for hardship exemption is denied by the Income Maintenance Worker, you have a right to appeal the decision by filing an appeal with the local office.
-If you get a notice of denial, you have 30 days to file an appeal.
-If you file the appeal within 10 days and request that your benefits continue, the FIP benefits will continue until DHS issues a final decision.
-However, those benefits are subject to repayment if you end up losing the appeal.
+If your request for hardship exemption is denied, you have a right to appeal.
+You have 30 days to file an appeal.
+If you file the appeal within 10 days and request that your benefits continue, your benefits will continue until DHS issues a final decision.
+You may have to pay back those benefits if you end up losing the appeal.

 Know When Your Benefits Will End and Think About What You Will Do

-Under the law, most households will be denied FIP payments when the 60-months are reached.
+Under the law, most households will be denied FIP payments when the 60-month limit is reached.
 This could have very serious results for children and adults with little other than food stamps to support themselves.
 It is very important to know when you will be reaching the 60-month limit.
-If you believe you need continued benefits and would meet one of the hardship exemptions, make sure you apply and send in any supporting records when you reach the 59th month.
+If you believe you need continued benefits and would meet one of the hardship exemptions, make sure you apply and send in supporting documents when you reach the 59th month.
 Asking for the exemption as soon as possible helps make sure you will have enough time to find out if you will be able to continue to get benefits.
-It is a good idea to check with your income maintenance worker to see how many months of benefits you have that count toward your 60-month limit.
+It is a good idea to check with your income maintenance worker to see how many months of benefits you have used and how many you have left.

 How to Get Help